Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/pages.md

 {% endcodeblock %}

 > Caution:
-> You must call `return response.redirect()` before any calls to `useQuery` or `useShopQuery` to prevent streaming while the Suspense data is resolved, or use `response.doNotStream()` to prevent streaming altogether on the response.
+> You must call `return response.redirect()` before any calls to `fetchSync`, `useQuery` or `useShopQuery` to prevent streaming while the Suspense data is resolved, or use `response.doNotStream()` to prevent streaming altogether on the response.
 The value must also be returned.

 #### `response.send()`